-One of the limitations, that employees going on AUG-contracts must be provided with the same working and payment conditions as those employees who work directly for the client (a company they are being provided to).
+One of the limitations is, that employees going on AUG-contracts must be provided with the same working and payment conditions as those employees who work directly for the client (a company they are being provided to).

-However, up to a period of 9 months, the salary and working conditions can be linked to one of the German union contracts for temporary employment, so no comparison has to be done in these cases.
+For a period of 9 months, the salary and the working conditions can be defined by taking reference to one of the German union contracts for temporary employment.

 Please do not hesitate to contact us should you need additional information or support with processing any body leasing (AUG) requirements for Germany.